Keyword cannibalization is something to take seriously as it can potentially damage your rankings for multiple reasons.

 Use 301 redirects

-To sum up, instead of wishing to rank for one single keyword, focus on long tail phrases, they will brought you much more satisfaction and will avoid you this kind of issues 😉
+To sum up, instead of attempting to rank your site for one single keyword, focus on long tail phrases, which will bring you much more satisfaction and will avoid this kind of issue 😉